thierryxing/sentry-ruby-api/README.md

 # Sentry API

-Sentry API is a Ruby wrapper and CLI for the [GitLab API](https://github.com/gitlabhq/gitlabhq/tree/master/doc/api#gitlab-api).
+Sentry API is a Ruby wrapper for the [Sentry API](https://docs.sentry.io/hosted/api/).
 **And it still being developed, and not published yet.**

 ## Installation